 • "He bit me."

-Some dogs are there because they got lost and were never reclaimed.
+Some dogs are at the shelter simply because they got lost and were never claimed.

-Some dogs are there because they developed a health problem that their owner didn't want to (or couldn't afford to) deal with.
-They might need a special diet, or insulin shots, or daily pills, or surgery to fix something.
+Some dogs are at the shelter because they developed a health problem that their owner couldn't (or didn't want to) deal with.
+The dog might need a special diet, or daily pills, or insulin shots, or surgery, or he might have vision or hearing problems.

 • "He sheds too much."